 “My experience on the team has been so amazing and so life-changing,” Correa continued.
 “To see these kids learn as we develop relationships with each of them is truly a blessing.
 We are able to come alongside them not just as an organization but personally, as mentors.
 We are always in need of volunteers, there’s a lot of ways to get involved.”

-Cleaning up trash, mowing overgrown areas and trimming bushes, students help prepare land for the construction of a park in Southeast Fresno.
+Cleaning up trash, mowing overgrown areas and trimming bushes, students help prepare the land for the construction of a park in Southeast Fresno.
 The vision of the Southeast Fresno Community Economic Development Association (SEFCEDA) is to ‘progressively make improvements in the economic conditions of Southeast Fresno to equate and surpass those conditions in the city and state.’

 Once the 18 acres of land is cleared, a regional park with a lot of amenities for families will be built.
 Olivia Tucker, ’22, helps remove weeds at the location.
 Tucker would like to encourage everyone to get out there and serve!